dhis2/dhis2-docs/src/user/configure-metadata.md

         function, you may click on (or type) any of the elements below the expression field: ( ) \* / + - Days.

-        The non-aggregating functions described above may also be used in skip tests.
+        The non-aggregating functions described above for generator expressions may also be used in skip tests.

         The expression must evaluate to a boolean value of **true** or